Agoric/documentation/main/javascript-modifications/ses-guide.md

 The lifetime of a compartment is bounded by garbage collection and the lifetime of the realm that contains them.
 You will not ever have to tear down or delete one.

-**tyg todo: My problem with this section is that while I think I understand what compartments are and what they do, I'm not clear on just how/when they are used.
-This (and the SES reference) could use what amounts to a paragraph or two like "When writing a contract, you use compartments like this.
-This is when you want to create a compartment.
-This is when you don't want to.
-Do you ever destroy a compartment?
-If so, how?**

 ## `lockdown()`